ShahriyarR/hexagonal-calculator/README.md

 For development purposes the main command is `make install-dev` as it will enable editable installation.

+## How to run?

+Our application has FastAPI and Flask support for the same functionality, as we have decoupled the business logic, frameworks are responsible only for showing the results.

+* Start Flask development server:

+`TEST_RUN=True flask --app src.calculator.adapters.entrypoints.api.app:flask_app run`

+* Start FastAPI development server:

+`TEST_RUN=True uvicorn src.calculator.adapters.entrypoints.api.app:app --port 8000`

+## How to test?

+For running all tests:

+`make test`

+For running only integration tests:

+`TEST_RUN=True pytest -svv -m integration`

+For running tests with coverage:

+`make test-cov`

 ## Ports and Adapters layers

 ![hexagonal architecture](docs/hexagonal_calculator.png)